aidudezzz/deepbots/docs/how_deepbots_works.rst

 the `Robot` and the `Supervisor` is high-dimensional or long, e.g. high resolution images taken from a camera, a significant overhead is introduced.
-This is circumvented by inheriting and implementing the partially abstract `RobotSupervisorEnv` that combines the `Robot controller` and the `Supervisor Controller` into one, forgoing all `emitter`/`receiver` communication.
-This new controller runs on the `Robot`, but requires `Supervisor` privileges and is limited to one `Robot` - one `Supervisor`.
+This is circumvented by inheriting and implementing the partially abstract `RobotSupervisorEnv` that combines the `Robot Controller` and the `Supervisor Controller` into one, forgoing all `emitter`/`receiver` communication.
+This controller runs on the `Robot`, but requires `Supervisor` privileges and is limited to one `Robot` - one `Supervisor`.

 You can follow the